Fairfax County police officer acquitted of assault against Black man

 “It was first and foremost we needed to get him medical treatment,” Timberlake testified.
 “It’s common to have to take into custody individuals on PCP in order to get them medical care.”

-Timberlake told jurors his stun gun was the best way to do that because people on PCP can be unusually strong and often don’t respond to pain the same way a sober person does, so other tools like a baton or pepper spray are ineffective.
+Timberlake told jurors his Taser was the best way to do that because people on PCP can be unusually strong and often don’t respond to pain the same way a sober person does, so other tools like a baton or pepper spray are ineffective.

 Gladney did not testify during the trial and was not seen in the courtroom.
 An attorney for him did not immediately respond to a request for comment on the outcome of the case.